sammchardy/python-binance/docs/constants.rst

 Enumerated Types
 ================

-Binance defines Enumerated Types for Order Types, Order Side, Time in Force, Order response and Kline intervals these are found on `binance.client.Client`.
+The Binance web API requires specific string constants for Order Types, Order Side, Time in Force, Order response, Kline intervals, and Websocket Depth.
+These are found in `constants`

 .. code:: python